VincentMeilinger/Nextcloud-Cookbook-Client-Support/README.md

 # Contact

-If you have any questions, feedback, or need assistance, don't hesitate to reach out to me at support@email.com.
+If you have any questions, feedback, or need assistance, don't hesitate to reach out to me at cookbook-client@gmx.de.

 Thank you for choosing the Nextcloud Cookbook Client!
 Happy cooking!